 Cancer, cardiovascular diseases, diabetes, kidney diseases, mental health, stroke.

-Big data (with application to omics, electronic health records, and mobile health data), predictive modeling, missing data, causal inference, Bayesian modeling and methods, functional data analysis, clinical trials, nonparametric and semi-parametric methods.
+Methods for analysis of big data (with application to -omics, electronic health records, and mobile health data), predictive modeling, missing data, causal inference, Bayesian modeling and methods, functional data analysis, clinical trials, nonparametric and semi-parametric methods.